Ayoitsjason/Tippin_Waitlist_Public/README.md

 # Tippin_Waitlist
-Full Stack Web application for small service based businesses.
-Provides waitlist and the ability to leave anonymous reviews.
+Streamline customer management with our Full Stack Web Application designed for small service-based businesses.
+With features including a convenient waitlist management system and the option to leave anonymous reviews, this solution simplifies operations and helps gather valuable customer feedback.

 Link to Project: https://tippinwaitlist.web.app/